 Reach of people with loads of commercial intent: Just as in Think stage, you need to decide which signals you deem as qualifying for loads of commercial intent and gather all of that in a remarketing list.
 It can be people putting something in the basket but leaving it without checking out, people searching for “buy” + something etc.

 The most important financial KPI: Every business has one or multiple owners that you’ve agreed with what the most important financial KPI is.
 It’s often either top-line revenue growth or bottom-line profit, or a combination of the two.
-What is important here is that all actions that you do, including your communication efforts, are optimized towards your most important financial KPI.
-Anything else would lead to sub-optimization.
-Many businesses still optimize their search marketing towards a Cost Per Acquisition (CPA) target, despite that there are very few companies that have promised a low CPA to their owners.
+What is important here is that all actions that you do, including your communication efforts, are optimised towards your most important financial KPI.
+Anything else would lead to sub-optimisation.
+Many businesses still optimise their search marketing towards a Cost Per Acquisition (CPA) target, despite the fact that there are very few companies that have promised a low CPA to their owners.
 In this regard, the CFO should set the output KPI for the Do stage as they are on top of what the most important financial KPI is.

 Reach of existing customers: You most probably have a CRM system of sorts where you collect your existing customers.
 At Care stage you want to reach them with a message to remind them of you.

-Repeat purchase rate: To have your customers buy from you again is a good sign that they appreciated your product.
-That said, it’s more a testimony to a great product than a successful communication plan or loyalty programme.
+Repeat purchase rate: To have your customers buy from you again is a good sign that they appreciate your product.
+That said, it’s more a testimony to a great product than a successful communication plan or loyalty program.